 Renting accommodation in The Hague

-When renting accommodation in The Hague, expats should confirm what exactly is included in their contract.
+When renting accommodation in The Hague, ensure you understand what is included in your contract.
+Whether furnished or unfurnished, confirm the details before signing.

 Leases